This is a brief guide to what we learned about living in Zanzibar.

 One major caveat is tourist stands selling spices.
 A lot of tourists get roped into buying (super expensive) spice packs from the merchants out front.
 These are purely for tourists.
 They’re very over-priced, and you can bargain them down, and still pay too much.
 Up to you if you want to go down this route.

 You can get regular non-tourist spices for 500 (about $2.50) a bag though, inside the market.
-But it depends if you really want spices, or just want to buy gifts.
+But it depends if you really want spices, or just want to buy gifts from “spice island”.

 We just assumed everyone wanted a tip, to take us to their shop, or to maybe mug us (hasn’t happened yet, though).
-(Sorry, Egypt.
+(Sorry, touristy parts of Egypt.
 But on the other hand, you made us a lot tougher!)

 But in Stonetown, the “downtown” (and also “old city”) of Zanzibar, people would just approach us and offer to take us to places we were trying to find.

-It was pretty hard navigating the labyrinth of Stonetown.
-We didn’t get great GPS signal on our phones with which to navigate, so we had to learn to navigate visually.
+It was pretty hard to navigate the labyrinth of Stonetown.
+We didn’t get good GPS signal on our phones with which to navigate, so we had to learn to navigate visually.
 On the first day, though, we were pretty happy that someone decided to help us!

-We had heard single-use plastic bags had become illegal in Zanzibar, but didn’t expect the degree to which this was everyday reality.
+We had heard single-use plastic bags had become illegal in Zanzibar but didn’t expect the degree to which this was an everyday reality.

 At the markets and little shops, nobody gave us plastic bags.
 Even though they’re available for hygienic purposes (e.g. buying meat), they’re hard to come by.
 So much so that in the fish market, people were selling plastic bags for 100 TSh (about 10c) a pop, just so I wouldn’t drip fish juice all the way home!